LispCookbook/cl-cookbook/scripting.md

 ~~~

 Many applications use it (for example,
-[pgloader](https://github.com/dimitri/pgloader)).
-It is available on
+[pgloader](https://github.com/dimitri/pgloader)),  it is available on
-Debian: `apt install buildapp`.
+Debian: `apt install buildapp`, but you shouldn't need it now with asdf:make or Roswell.

-[Roswell](https://roswell.github.io), an implementation manager and much
-more, also has the `ros build` command, that should work for more
-implementations than Buildapp.

-We can also make our app installable with Roswell by a `ros install
-my-app`.
-See its documentation

 ## For web apps